Early Learning Assessment for Teachers

 Ongoing for best practice

-For the 2017-2018 school year, programs must complete the 10-Required Learning Progressions during the fall and spring windows, and are encouraged to use the assessment during the winter and summer windows.
+Each school year, programs must report the 10-Required Learning Progressions during the fall and spring windows, and are encouraged to use the assessment during the winter and summer windows.

 Training & Materials

 WHO IS REQUIRED TO BE TRAINED?